Yuriyzabegaev/FTHM-Solver/README.md

 - Sequence A - coupled flow and heat transport: [solver_selection_thm/spe_results.ipynb](solver_selection_thm/spe_results.ipynb);
 - Sequence B - contact-THM: [solver_selection_thm/thm_results.ipynb](solver_selection_thm/thm_results.ipynb).

 It may take a few minutes to run the notebooks for the first time, as `Numba` needs to compile within `PorePy`.
+After that, running the notebooks typically takes seconds.

 If you are experiencing problems with jupyter notebooks, the same can be done in python files (navigate to the directory `solver_selection_thm/` before running them):
 - [solver_selection_thm/spe_results.py](solver_selection_thm/spe_results.py): `cd solver_selection_thm; python spe_results.py`